ReKaivery Connects Local Farms and Cooks When Supply Chains Can’t

 The venture has its work cut out for it: Each year, about 133 billion pounds of food – or roughly 31 percent of all food – in the United States is wasted, according to estimates by the U.S. Department of Agriculture.

-ReKaivery, a venture created by Global Social and Sustainable Enterprise MBA students as part of their summer practicum, is developing an app that helps commercial kitchens source surplus food from producers to help put it on plates before it spoils.
+ReKaivery, a venture created by Impact MBA Social Entrepreneurship students as part of their summer practicum, is developing an app that helps commercial kitchens source surplus food from producers to help put it on plates before it spoils.
 It’s a twenty-first century solution to an age-old problem.